The Mississippi River is rising. Here's what you need to know

 Recreation options are limited by the weather

-While spring is normally peak recreation time, games and events are being canceled due to rain.
+While spring is normally peak recreation time, games and events are being canceled because of rain.

-Bettendorf interim Parks and Recreation Director Liz Solis-Willis said rainy and cold weather has canceled more programs than flooding.
+Bettendorf interim Parks and Recreation Director Liz Solis-Willis said rainy and cold weather had canceled more programs than flooding.

 "We make every effort, like most organizations, to run programs as scheduled unless it becomes a safety concern, which is always our first priority," she said.